ksereda/Spring_Cloud_Netflix_Microservices/zuul_gateway/README.md

           forceOriginalQueryStringEncoding: true

 When processing an incoming request, the request URI is decoded before it is mapped to routes.
-If your URI contains an encoded character `" / "`, then there may be problems.
+If your URI contains an encoded character `"/"`, then there may be problems.
 To use the original request URI:

         zuul:
           decodeUrl: false

-When using the annotation `@ EnableZuulServer`` (instead of @EnableZuulProxy) `, you can start the server` Zuul` without a proxy.
+When using the annotation `@EnableZuulServer (instead of @EnableZuulProxy) `, you can start the server `Zuul` without a proxy.
-Any beans that will be added to the application (such as ZuulFilter) will be installed automatically (as is the case with `@ EnableZuulProxy`), but without adding any proxy filters.
+Any beans that will be added to the application (such as ZuulFilter) will be installed automatically (as is the case with `@EnableZuulProxy`), but without adding any proxy filters.
 Therefore, the “serviceId” and “url” `settings will be ignored.

 You can also set the wait time for requests sent via `Zuul`: